 The curriculum is competence-oriented.
 After completing the Bachelor's programme, students should:

 - be able to master their instrument and present themselves professionally

 - be free and independent in their artistic work

-- be able to deal critically with artistic and scientific issues
+- be able to deal critically with artistic and academic issues

 - be able to play professionally in an orchestra/ensemble

-- be able to contribute to the work in a chamber music formation or ensemble in an artistically constructive way with team spirit
+- be able to work as a team-player in an artistically constructive way as a member of a chamber music formation or ensemble

 - have acquired comprehensive knowledge of various playing techniques

-- have acquired comprehensive knowledge of the orchestral literature and mastery of the relevant orchestral parts and the solo and chamber music literature of various epochs
+- have acquired comprehensive knowledge of the orchestral literature and mastery of the relevant orchestral parts and the solo and chamber music literature of various periods

 - have basic knowledge of stylistics and repertoire

-- have gained insight into the literature and performance practice of early and contemporary music
+- have gained insight into the literature and performance practice of both early and contemporary music

-- have acquired comprehensive knowledge of music theory and musicology and are able to apply this in practice
+- have acquired comprehensive knowledge of music theory and musicology and be able to apply this in practice

-- have mastered the basics of academic work and are able to analyse, interpret and write up artistic content in a well-founded manner
+- have mastered the basics of academic work and be able to analyse, interpret and write about artistic content in a grounded manner

 - be able to use audiovisual media for self-presentations (such as competition submissions, demo recordings, internet presentations etc.)

 - have gained insights into the areas of physical and mental health maintenance, self-management and performance optimisation